sympy/sympy/doc/src/guides/contributing/deprecations.md

   The text in the deprecation should be short (no more than a paragraph), explaining what is deprecated and what users should use instead.
-If you want, you may use the same text here as in the `SymPyDeprecationWarning`.
+If you want, you may use the same text here as in the {func}`~.sympy_deprecation_warning`.
 Be sure to use RST formatting, including cross-references to the new function if relevant, and a cross-reference to the longer description (see [below](deprecations-longer-description)).

   If the documentation for the feature is otherwise the same as the replaced